Click on a name for bio.

 Jordan Baker, Senior Communications Manager

-Colleen Barton Sutton, Communications Director
+Colleen Barton, Communications Director

 Jacqueline Bavaro, Project Manager, New Jersey Food Security Initiative